lcheng6/s3s3copy/README.md

 s3s3copy
 ==========

 A utility for copying content from one S3 bucket to another.
+The change over the s3s3mirror program is to override all logic conditions in s3s3mirror so that this program will copy and overwrite from source to destination no matter the content

+An object will be copied regardless of conditions.

 Designed to be lightning-fast and highly concurrent, with modest CPU and memory requirements.

-An object will be copied regardless of conditions.
+In AWS, it is recommended to use a machine class that has high network throughput such as t2.xlarge or higher, or the new t3.large or higher.

 When copying, the source metadata and ACL lists are also copied to the destination object.